 Further explanation of each of these is below.
 You must inform the instructor of the course of your choice by the end of Module 3 (you will be asked to state your choice on quiz 3.
 If you do not choose, the default is Option 1.

-- Activity Participation (15%): Learning activities enable you to hone your understanding and apply knowledge to “real world” situations.
-A variety of activity types are included in the course, such as 3 course discussions, select online exercises and content summaries.
-Through these venues, you will be expected to demonstrate excellent knowledge of the course material, as well as the ability to think critically and profoundly about the issues arising in discussion, course readings, and in the contributions of your peers.
+- Participation (10%): Your contributions and engagement with content through structured graded discussions represents part of the formal course assessment.
+These learning activities enable you to hone your understanding and apply knowledge to “real world” situations.
+Through this venue you will be expected to demonstrate your knowledge and understanding of the course material, as well as the ability to think critically and profoundly about the issues arising in discussion, course readings, and in the contributions of your peers.

-- Module quizzes (15%): Summary quizzes on each of the six modules.
+- Module quizzes (10%): Summary quizzes on each of the five modules.
 The lowest grade will be dropped when calculating the average.

 The posters below are available as digital files; some students have found it helpful to have a paper copy.
 Paper copies can be purchased from the Geological Survey of Canada office on Robson Street, Vancouver, BC.